re-mark/elbrus-alumni-project/README.md

 # Elbrus' Alumni Project

-Learning project, was implemented while studying in Elbrus Bootcamp.
+Learning project, was implemented during studying in Elbrus Bootcamp.

 You can see it  <a href="https://elbrus-alumni-project.herokuapp.com">here</a>.